omnivector-solutions/jobbergate/jobbergate-docs/docs/source/index.md

 At the heart of Jobbergate is its API, which acts as the pivotal control center for the entire system.
 This API interacts with an agent positioned alongside a Slurm cluster.
-This agent is responsible for establishing communication between both the Jobbergate API and the Slurm RESTful API.
+This agent is responsible for establishing communication between both the Jobbergate API and the Slurm Cluster via the commands `sbatch` to submit jobs and `scontrol` to retrieve information on them.
 Furthermore, Jobbergate offers a Command Line Interface (CLI) to ensure users have an intuitive means of interacting with the system.

 Given that the API is cloud-based, users are granted the capability to modify jobs, dispatch them to affiliated clusters,